MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ### offsetof with constant expressions

 [offsetof](c-runtime-library/reference/offsetof-macro.md) has traditionally been implemented using a macro that requires a [reinterpret_cast](cpp/reinterpret-cast-operator.md).
 This is illegal in contexts that require a constant expression, but the Microsoft C++ compiler has traditionally allowed it.
-The offsetof macro that is shipped as part of the STL correctly uses a compiler intrinsic (__builtin_offsetof), but many people have used the macro trick to define their own offsetof.
+The offsetof macro that is shipped as part of the STL correctly uses a compiler intrinsic (**__builtin_offsetof**), but many people have used the macro trick to define their own **offsetof**.

 In Visual Studio 2017 version 15.8, the compiler constrains the areas that these reinterpret_casts can appear in the default mode in order to help code conform to standard C++ behavior.
 Under [/permissive-](build/permissive-standards-conformance.md), the constraints are even stricter.
 Using the result of an offsetof in places that require constant expressions may result in code that issues warning C4644 *usage of the macro-based offsetof pattern in constant expressions is non-standard; use offsetof defined in the C++ standard library instead* or C2975 *invalid template argument, expected compile-time constant expression*.